sachabarber/ParcelJS-demo-with-react-redux/README.md

 All with no config

-** PROD **
+## PROD Release ##
-For prod you would likely want to use the following command `parcel index.html --no-source-maps`
+For prod you would likely want to use the following command `parcel index.html --no-source-maps`.
+You can read more on the ParcelJs CLI section : [https://parceljs.org/cli.html](https://parceljs.org/cli.html)